Joystream/joystream-landing/testnets/rome/README.md

 - Forum posts
 - Media Content

-As a consequence of this, old `keys` will also be "work" (though the balance will not be transferred).
+All `keys` stored locally in the browser of each user will still work (though the balance will not be transferred).
 In practice, this means all `keys` associated with a `member` will still have the following qualities:

 - `forum` posts can still be edited by the `member` that made the post.